ZebraDevs/fetch_robots/fetch_system_config/README.md

 However, for best results in upgrading, please follow http://docs.fetchrobotics.com/care_and_feeding.html#updating-your-robot

-# How to Manually Build
+# How the .debs are generated (but please use .debs above)

 ```bash
 git clone git@github.com:fetchrobotics/fetch_robots.git # -b melodic-devel